cml096/cml096/README.md

-- 👋 Hi, I’m Cristóbal Montaño
+- Hi, I’m Cristóbal Montaño Lopez 👋
-- 👀 I’m interested in Data Science
+- I’m interested in Data Science and Software Development
-- 🌱 I’m currently learning ...
+- I’m currently learning ... 🌱
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 cml096/cml096 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.